robotarium/robotarium_python_simulator/README.md

 - [matplotlib] (http://matplotlib.org/index.html)
 - [CVXOPT] (http://cvxopt.org/index.html)

 NOTE: The SciPy stack and matplotlib can be difficult to install on Windows.
-However, [this] (http://www.lfd.uci.edu/~gohlke/pythonlibs/) link provides .whl files necessary for installation.
 Make sure to install all the dependencies for each version part of the SciPy and matplotlib stack!

 ## Dependency Installation